 Opening the Scope Tool

-If you want to restrict a search to a particular document or document group, e.g. because you are interested in comparing male and female respondents, you need to open the scope tool.
+If you want to restrict a search to a particular document or document group, e.g. because you are interested in comparing male and female respondents, you can add a document or document group filter to a query.